otzhora/Data-science/README.md

-# Implementations of data science algorthms in python
+# Implementations of data science algorithms in python